The most important thing you can do for the planet is to vote for climate action.

 In other words, it’s the system, not the individual, that is the problem.

-Start with this helpful guide from Slate on how to vote in every state.
-Then do your research and support politicians who have a plan to address climate change — the League of Conservation Voters has endorsements for every state.
-(If you’re in California, the Sierra Club has a recommendation for every measure and race in the state, too).
+Start with this helpful guide from Vote.org on how to vote in every state.
+Then do your research and support politicians who have a plan to address climate change — the League of Conservation Voters have endorsements for every state, and so does the Sierra Club.
 Once the election is over, lobby your local elected officials with letters and phone calls.
 Tell them what’s important to you.
 It’s their job to listen.

 Until we have elected leaders who are willing to address the systemic issues perpetuating climate change and have the courage to support a more sustainable future, nothing will fundamentally change.